nick-youngblut/MGSIM/README.md

 > In theory, dependencies are NOT found in your conda environment will be downloaded during the `setup.py install`

+## Testing

+* conda-forge::pytest

+In the MGSIM base directory, use the command `pytest` to run all of the tests.

 # HOW-TO

 ## Download genomes